Neuromorphic Networks as Revealed by Features Similarity: Results and discussion

-Given that three individual neuronal cells remain disconnected even at $\alpha=0.80$, they will be understood as corresponding to \emph{outliers} respectively to the other considered neurons.
+Given that three individual neuronal cells remain disconnected even at $\alpha=0.80$, they are here understood as corresponding to \emph{outliers} respectively to the other considered neurons.
 These three neurons are shown in Figure~\ref{fig:outliers}.
-In the case of the cell (a), though its shape is similar to the many types of considered neurons and is particular with group 3, which corresponds to its type, it is substantially longer and much thicker than the cells in the other groups.
-The cells (b) and (c) are both distinct from the other types of neurons, but also present markedly different measurements despite their similar shape.
+In the case of the cell (a), though its shape is similar to the many types of considered neurons and is particular to group 3, which corresponds to its type, it is substantially longer and much thicker than the cells in the other groups.
+The cells (b) and (c) are both distinct from the other types of neurons but also present markedly different measurements despite their similar shape.

-\section{Individual Analysis}
+\section{Individual analysis}

-In this section, we employ visualization resources (e.g.~\cite{da2022Supervised}) as a means to better understand the several results and findings identified previously.
-This method involves representing each of the types of neurons as a respective square or rectangle containing as many samples as possible (a few of these samples may need to be left out in order to allow adequate factorization).
-Each of the samples within each of the rectangles is represented in terms of their respective features organized and factorized into a respective square, and presented in increasing order from left to right and top to down.
+In this section, we employ visualization resources (e.g.~\cite{da2022Supervised}) as a complementary means to better understand the several results and findings described previously.
+This method involves representing each of the types of neurons as a respective square or rectangle containing as many samples as possible (a few of these samples may need to be left out in order to allow adequate factorization of the rectangle sides).
+Each of the samples within each of the rectangles is represented in terms of their respective features organized and factorized into a respective square and presented in increasing order from left to right and top to down.
 For better overall contrast in the visualizations, the outliers have been removed.
 The identified outliers include those shown in Figure~\ref{fig:outliers}.

 The result of the application of this visualization approach to the data considered in the present work is presented in Figure~\ref{fig:vis}.
 Here, we have eight rectangles corresponding to each of the considered neuronal types, while the 20 features are organized into smaller rectangles of size $5 \times 4$, which are shown delimited by the yellow borders.
-Standardized version of the original features were considered in Figure~\ref{fig:vis}.
+Standardized versions of the original features were considered in Figure~\ref{fig:vis}.